cheetahlb/cheetah-quic-tofino/README.md

  * `cheetah_quic_pipeline.p4`, which contains the P4 program to handle Cheetah cookies.
  * `cheetah_setup.py`, which contains the Python commands to populate the P4 switch.
+ * `comparison_with_simple_hash/`, contains the cheetah quic pipeline and a simple hash-based LB for comparing them.

 ## Prerequisites